On-farm Energy Initiative

-The plan will be individually tailored to ensure coverage of the primary energy use areas on the farm headquarters, such as milk cooling, irrigation pumping, heating and cooling of livestock production facilities, manure collection and transfer, and other common on-farm activities.
+The plan will be individually tailored to ensure coverage of the primary energy use areas on the farm headquarters, such as milk cooling, irrigation pumping, heating and cooling of livestock production facilities, and other common on-farm activities.

 The AgEMP plan will determine and document current energy usage, over the past annual cycle, and provides cost-effective alternatives and recommendations for energy conservation.

 The evaluation of energy conservation activities shall include energy used in the cultivation, protection, and harvesting of agricultural crops.